Libbum/AxiomaticSemantics/content/making-odyssey.md

 I've started work in remedying this situation: [elm-topojson](https://github.com/Libbum/elm-topojson) is a functioning TopoJSON parser.
 There's a lot of work to do to build `d3-geo` functionality into Elm, so I didn't want Odyssey to depend on this extension.
 I'm collaborating with a few people in the Elm community on getting this done, but the process will probably be quite slow since we want to design the API right.

+This is the oldest portion of the project, since it was salvaged from an earlier version of my gallery.
+An earlier post gives you some insight on [how to construct a world.json](./including-small-countries-in-your-world.json/index.md).

 ## Automating the build process